 Don't waste your time or endanger your life trying do-it-yourself squirrel removal, nor waste your money with companies that don't have the equipment and know-how to do the job right.
 Call us instead for humane, long-lasting squirrel removal and exclusion that's backed by the best warranty in the business.

-Rid-A-Critter is a regional animal control company providing safe, professional, non-chemical squirrel removal in Metropolitan Atlanta and most of North-Central Georgia, the Birmingham, Alabama area, and the Aiken, South Carolina area.
+Rid-A-Critter is a regional animal control company providing safe, professional, non-chemical squirrel removal.
 Our earth-friendly, humane squirrel control program uses trapping, exclusion, and habitat modification -- not chemicals or poisoning.
 We were doing "green" squirrel control long before being "green" was in style.

 Our comprehensive squirrel control program includes:

 Here are pictures of squirrel removal work we've done in Georgia and South Carolina.

 Albino squirrel on a fence in Peachtree City

 Construction gap in the roof of a house in Roswell

 Damage found at Wrens squirrel removal job

 Droppings at Roswell squirrel removal job